-Benefits Drawbacks Because RSUs are not "property" under Section 83 of the Code and merely represent a general unsecured promise to pay a future amount, an employee may postpone taxation beyond vesting (the company's deduction is similarly delayed) until such time as the RSUs are settled.
-Accordingly, RSUs can allow employees to retain an interest in company stock and, consequently, company performance for an extended period of time without triggering a tax liability.
-No administrative burden with respect to stock certificates or electronic share transfers until shares are paid.
-RSUs that can be settled only in cash are not equity compensation under the NYSE and NASDAQ rules.
-Accordingly, no shareholder approval is required with respect to cash-based RSUs under such rules.
-RSUs settled in cash instead of stock will not result in shareholder dilution.
-Because RSUs are not property (making a Section 83(b) election unavailable), companies do not have the difficulty of administering Section 83(b) election unavailable), companies do not have the difficulty of administering Section 83(b) election stock to a future date post-termination of employment, which could help align executives' interests with shareholders and ease enforcement of clawbacks.
-If RSUs may be settled only in cash, or in stock or cash at the company's election, RSUs are not reportable in the proxy statement beneficial ownership table.
-Because RSUs are not property, grantees cannot make a Section 83(b) election.
-RSUs settled in cash instead of stock require a cash outlay by the company, and unless such settlement could jeopardize the company as an ongoing concern (a high standard), Section 409A of the Code does not allow the company to delay payment even if such a cash outlay could significantly impair the company financially (e.g., cause it to be in default under its credit facility).
-RSUs settled in cash instead of stock will not increase the employee's holdings of company stock.
-RSUs do not qualify for the "performance-based compensation" exception to the deduction limit imposed by Section 162(m) of the Code unless their grant or vesting is performance-based (within the meaning of Section 162(m) of the Code.
-RSUs settled in cash are treated as liability awards for accounting purposes (requiring quarterly adjustments to the compensation charge based on the price of the stock
+- If RSUs may be settled only in cash, or in stock or cash at the company's election, RSUs are not reportable in the proxy statement beneficial ownership table. - Because RSUs are not property, grantees cannot make a Section 83(b) election. - As with restricted stock, ISS also will subtract points from the Equity Plan Scorecard of a plan that allows dividend equivalents to be paid on unvested restricted stock units. - RSUs settled in cash instead of stock require a cash outlay by the company, and unless such settlement could jeopardize the company as an ongoing concern (a high standard), Section 409A of the Code does not allow the company to delay payment even if such a cash outlay could significantly impair the company financially (e.g., cause it to be in default under its credit facility). - RSUs settled in cash instead of stock will not increase the employee's holdings of company stock and generally do not count towards share ownership requirements. - RSUs do not qualify for the "performance-based compensation" exception to the deduction limit imposed by Section 162(m) of the Code unless their grant or vesting is performance-based (within the meaning of Section 162(m) of the Code) or the receipt of income from the award is deferred until the executive is no longer subject to Section 162(m) of the Code. - RSUs settled in cash are treated as liability awards for

-Benefits Drawbacks

-underlying the RSU).

-• RSUs which provide for the deferral of payment post- vesting may be subject to Section 409A of the Code, depending on their terms, which can limit a company's flexibility to modify such awards (e.g. , accelerate settlement, or further delay settlement, of previously vested RSUs).
+Benefits Drawbacks accounting purposes (requiring quarterly adjustments to the compensation charge based on the price of the stock underlying the RSU). • RSUs which provide for the deferral of payment post-vesting may be subject to Section 409A of the Code, depending on their terms, which can limit a company's flexibility to modify such awards ( e.g. , accelerate settlement, or further delay settlement, of previously vested RSUs).